lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Technology developers must evaluate that L2 has strong enough integrity checking to match SCHC's assumption.

-* Rule ID number of rules
+* Rule ID numbering system, number of Rules

 * Size of the Rule ID